exis-io/exis-io.github.io/pages/tour/OldSchool.md

 When programs around the world talk to each other they generally use `TCP` and `HTTP`.
 These two categories of communication can also be called _internet traffic_ and  _web traffic_.
 All web traffic is internet traffic, but not all internet traffic is web traffic.

-__Definition:__ When computers communicate with each other, there needs to be a common set of rules and instructions that each computer follows.
+__Note:__ When computers communicate with each other, there needs to be a common set of rules and instructions that each computer follows.
 A specific set of communication rules is called a protocol.
 Because of the many ways computers can communicate with each other, there are many different protocols -- too many for the average person to remember. [techterms.com](http://techterms.com/definition/protocol)

 So whats wrong with them?
 Clearly the world runs just fine over the internet, right?
 Sort of.
 You can get things done over the Web and/or the internet, but each type of communication has some shortcomings.